department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/oh.md

 - With a Radiology Report, will the .result ever hold Observations? (us-core MS) None seen in B1930 examples.
 - With a Radiology Report, will the .media.link ever be filled? (us-core MS) None seen in B1930 examples.
 - With a Radiology Report, how is .conclusionCode used?
 None seen in B1930 examples.
+- B1930 has some DiagnosticReport and some DocumentReference

 ### Cardiology Reports (DiagnosticReport)

 Today MHV/FHIR map these to DocumentReference, but also does not get these reports anymore.
 OH uses DiagnosticReport.

 DiagnosticReport.category = LOINC#LP29708-2 "Cardiology"

+- B1930 has some DiagnosticReport and some DocumentReference